Joyce Mitchell Cook

 Joyce Mitchell Cook (October 28, 1933 – June 6, 2014) was an American philosopher.
 She was the first African American woman to receive a PhD in philosophy in the United States.
 After earning that degree from Yale University, she was the first female teaching assistant allowed at the university.
-She went on to teach at Wellesley College, Connecticut College, Howard University.
+She went on to teach at Wellesley College, Connecticut College, and Howard University.
 She served for several years as an analyst for African affairs at the State Department in Washington, D.C.

 George Yancy, a leading figure in African American philosophy, has referred to her as "a significant pioneer in the field of American philosophy, a figure whose very historical presence speaks to her incredible tenacity as a Black woman within a discipline that continues to be predominantly white and male".
 Like other black women who were pioneers in their field, Cook's achievements have gone unnoticed for many years and scholarship around her work is just beginning.